MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/porting-apps/migrate-a-unity-2019-project-to-openxr.md

 description: Learn how to Migrate a Unity 2019 project to Unity 2020 + OpenXR.
 author: vtieto
 ms.author: v-vtieto
-ms.date: 10/27/2021
+ms.date: 10/29/2021
 ms.topic: article
 keywords: Unity, mixed reality, development, getting started, new project, Windows Mixed Reality, XR, mrtk, Unity 2020, Unity 2019, OpenXR, migrate
 ---

 # Migrate a Unity 2019 project to Unity 2020 + OpenXR

-> [!IMPORTANT]
-> For your migration to be successful, you must complete all the steps in this article in the order presented.
+For the smoothest migration, we recommend that you complete all the steps in this article in the order presented.
+Here's an overview of the major steps:

+1. Update MRTK to the latest stable version.
+1. Move your project to Unity 2019 XR Plug-in Management.
+1. Choose "Windows Mixed Reality."
+1. Upgrade to Unity 2020.3 LTS.
+1. Use the Mixed Reality Feature Tool to install more packages.
+1. Configure XR Plugin Management for OpenXR.

-## Update MRTK to the latest stable version
+## 1. Update MRTK to the latest stable version

 If you’re already using MRTK, we suggest that the first step in your migration should be to run the Mixed Reality Feature Tool and update to the latest stable version of MRTK.
 [Our brief guide](mrft-basics-short-version.md) walks you through the basic steps; if you're new to using the Tool and want more detailed instructions, see [Welcome to the Mixed Reality Feature Tool](welcome-to-mr-feature-tool.md).